sarikasurampudi/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

   ```

 ## Task 6: Create OCI Credentials
-Before you create and use an AI profile, you must create your AI provider credentials.
+Before you create and use an AI profile, you must create your OCI credential.
 In this task you will gather the required parameters for OCI Gen AI credential and create a credential that will be used in the next task to create an AI profile.

 Follow these steps to create your OCI credentials:
 1. User OCID